ronaldbuchwald/Lora-and-Sensors/README.md

-this contains all the sensor file I am working on the files named "Work-"(file name)" are working file's that will compile and run.
+This contains all the sensor file I am working on the files named "Work-"(file name)" are working file's that will compile and run.
 NOTE: there are sometimes Two file of the same code